 One of the most life-altering experiencing I’ve ever had was being a counselor at Camp Oasis, a camp designed for children living with Inflammatory Bowel Disease.
 I spent one week for four summers in Michigan and one in Wisconsin learning from children who are wiser than most adults I know.
 Camp Oasis saved my life at a time I didn’t know it needed saving and it inspired me to push forward and eventually to create Girls With Guts in an effort to recreate this experience for adults.
 Summer camps save lives.
 I didn’t have IBD as a child, but I felt the same isolation, fear and shame that the kids did.
 I met people for the first time who understood.
 I met other ostomates.
 I met others with j-pouches.
 I was 25 and will forever be indebted to the children I met.
 Those incredibly brave and wonderful children changed my life and gave me hope when it felt very hopeless.
 The counselors that I met, who are dear friends now, continue to inspire and encourage me to keep living my best version of my life.

-After my first diagnosis in 2006, I felt very alone, much like many other chronic illness patients.
+After my first diagnosis of Multiple Sclerosis in 2006, I felt very alone, much like many other chronic illness patients.
 I felt like there weren’t any resources for me and where I was in my life at that time, so I wanted to create one and it was that moment that my passion for advocacy was born.
+It was intensified later in 2009 after my ulcerative colitis diagnosis.
 I’ve had the joy and pleasure of being a patient advocate and have been able to travel across the nation for this purpose.
 I’ve lobbied on The Hill, attended the HealtheVoices Conference for patient advocates, been on various advisory boards or focus groups and have given a handful of keynote speeches about the patient experience.